00-kelvin/qbb2022-answers/week8-homework/README.md

 **Do you expect each region in H1 or H2 to correspond to the same parent of origin (i.e. the same haplotype)?
 Explain your reasoning.**

+Not necessarily: since I ran whatshap haplotag separately on each of the 4 regions, it could have assigned H1 as the mother and H2 as the father in one region, but the opposite in another region.
+(It's possible that whatshap has a standardized way of doing things such that this doesn't happen, but I can't find any evidence of that it its documentation.)